D0nG4667/alx-project-0x04-setup/README.md

 - Extend routing to additional mini‑apps.
 - Add dynamic data fetching with `getServerSideProps` or `getStaticProps`.
 - Explore **SEO optimization** with Next.js’ `<Head>` component.
+- Implement **middleware or persistence** for Redux state.
+- Optimize Context API with `React.memo` and `useMemo` to reduce re-renders.